-Teaser video above.
+Teaser video for UNSEEN above.

 I grew up near the infamously toxic Love Canal in Niagara Falls.
 For years I have created art that examines the mutilation of our environment, and in turn ourselves.
 In 2015 it became even more personal when my 40 year old brother was diagnosed with multiple myeloma, a blood cancer that eats away at your bones like osteoporosis.
 He lives in Niagara Falls on a block with house after house of families dealing with life threatening cancers and diseases.